mrdoob/three.js/threejs/lessons/threejs-materials.md

 no help from three.js.
 Both of these topics are large and will be covered later.

-The last 2 materials we'll metion here are the `MeshStandardMaterial` and the `MeshPhysicsMaterial`.
+The last 2 materials we'll mention here are the `MeshStandardMaterial` and the `MeshPhysicsMaterial`.
 Both implement what's called *physically based rendering* or often PBR for short.
 This is a way of computing material properties and lights that comes close to the way